ctschroeder/tutorials/get-started-with-tableau-master/getting-started-with-tableau-public.md

 ## 16. Options for exporting

-### 16a.
-Publishing and embedding

 As I've mentioned, in order to make your visualization web-accessible, you will need to create a Tableau account and publish to Tableau's site.
 From there, you can embed your visualizations in other web pages.
 To begin this process, select **Save to Tableau Public As...** from the **File** menu.
 You will be prompted to begin the process of creating an account, logging in, and publishing to the web.

+### 16a.
+Publishing and embedding

+Once you've published your charts to the web, you can go to your account on Tableau and get the code to embed.
+Usually when you **Save to Tableau Public As...** Tableau will trigger your browser to open a window with your account and your chart online.
+ -  On the upper right you will see a very small star icon and a small icon with three circles connected by lines.
+Click on the three circles
+ -  Copy the embed code (not the link)
+ -  In Wordpress create your blog post and open an HTML block in your post
+ -  Paste the code into the window for your HTML
+ -  **LOOK AT YOUR CODE:**
+    - It opens with a <div> tag and then has a closing tag and then a lot of other code after.
+    - Delete the code _AFTER_ the closing tag </div>
+    - DO NOT delete any of the stuff in the middle of the div tags
+    - LOOK AT YOUR CODE: it should begin with an opening div tag and end with a closing div tag.

 There's a *ton* more you can do with Tableau.
 You can begin learning about its other features [here](https://public.tableau.com/en-us/s/resources).